r1d1/iwcmar/README.md

 ### Venue

 Please check out [https://www.icra2019.org/montreal-travel/conference-venue](https://www.icra2019.org/montreal-travel/conference-venue) as well as [https://www.icra2019.org/program/program-overview](https://www.icra2019.org/program/program-overview) for detailed information on the workshop's location.
+The workshop will be in room 518a.

 ### Organizers